-By all accounts, there was much weeping as the new Canadian flag was hoisted above the Peace Tower for the first time on February 15, 1965.
+By all accounts, there was much weeping among Liberals as the new Canadian flag was hoisted above the Peace Tower for the first time on February 15, 1965.

 So bitter was the flag debate that by the end some of Diefenbaker’s own MPs whispered that it had changed him, that his passion had curdled to bile as he saw the growing inevitability of defeat.

 If it is hard for most Canadians today to appreciate why the flag debate was so divisive, that just shows how complete the victory was.
-Once symbols or language are changed, it becomes harder to see and understand what came before.
-This is why revolutionaries try so hard to remake the trappings of society: to change the flag, the calendar, the way we describe our world, the way we keep time, and above all the language.
-This deliberate disorientation seeks to make dissent not just impossible but literally unthinkable.
+Once symbols or language are changed, it becomes harder to see, let alone understand what came before.
+That is why revolutionaries try so hard to remake the trappings of society: to change the flag, the calendar, the way we describe our world, the way we keep time, and above all the language.
+This deliberate disorientation is intended to make dissent not just impossible but literally unthinkable.

 But to get a sense of why Diefenbaker and so many others fought so hard, try to imagine a new conservative government proposing to reverse the decision, replacing the now-familiar red and white flag with the old Red Ensign or the Union Jack.
 The reaction today would be as angrily uncomprehending as it was for so many in 1964.
 The reason is obvious: a flag symbolizes a country and its people, so changing the flag implies a change in the country and perhaps even in the people themselves.
 If you disagree with that change, it’s not just a symbolic affront — it’s personal.